quii/learn-go-with-tests/intro-to-acceptance-tests.md

 As systems get more complex, the costs of writing and maintaining acceptance tests can quickly spiral out of control.
 There are countless stories of development teams being hamstrung by expensive acceptance test suites.

-The next chapter will introduce using acceptance test to guide our design and principles and techniques for managing the costs of acceptance tests.
+The next chapter will introduce using acceptance test to guide our design along with principles and techniques for managing the costs of acceptance tests.

 ### Improving the quality of open-source

-If you're writing packages you intend to share, I'd encourage you to create simple example programs demonstrating what your package does and invest time in having simple-to-follow acceptance tests to give yourself, and potential users of your work confidence.
+If you're writing packages you intend to share, I'd encourage you to create simple example programs demonstrating what your package does and invest time in having simple-to-follow acceptance tests to give yourself, and potential users of your work, confidence.

 Like [Testable Examples](https://go.dev/blog/examples), seeing this little extra effort in developer experience goes a long way toward building trust in your work, and will reduce your own maintenance costs.

 ## Recruitment plug for `$WORK`

-If you fancy working in an environment with other engineers solving interesting problems, live near or around London or Porto, and enjoy the contents of this chapter and book -  please [reach out to me on Twitter](https://twitter.com/quii) and maybe we can work together soon!
+If you fancy working in an environment with other engineers solving interesting problems, live near or around London or Porto, and enjoy the contents of this chapter and book -  please [reach out to me on Twitter](https://twitter.com/quii), and maybe we can work together soon!